meisong541/meisong541.github.io/_posts/2019-08-02-Replica_method_1.markdown

 ## 1. Introduction

-In my first several blogs, I will discuss about the replica method.
+In my first several posts, I will discuss about the replica method.
 The replica method is a non-rigorous but powerful approach that originated within the statistical physics literature.
 It has been widely applied in other fields, including coding theory and high dimensional statistics.
 I used this method several times in my research.
 It helped me quickly figure out the answer of numerous problems.

 Most physicists know the replica method better than me.
 Here I would like to introduce the replica method to theorists outside the physics community.
 I will not assume knowledges of statistical physics from the audience, but I will occasionally use terminology from physics.
 For a more sophisticated introduction to the replica method, I recommend Chapter 8 of this <a href = "https://web.stanford.edu/~montanar/RESEARCH/book.html">fantastic book</a> [[1]](#ref1).

-In this blog, I will discuss how to use the replica method to calculate the spectral norm of certain random matrices.
-In the next few blogs, I will discuss how to use it to calculate the spectral density (Stieltjes transforms) of certain random matrices.
+In this post, I will discuss how to use the replica method to calculate the spectral norm of certain random matrices.
+In the next few posts, I will discuss how to use it to calculate the spectral density (Stieltjes transforms) of certain random matrices.